braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 ## Getting Started

-[Download/Install Anaconda (comes packaged with Spyder) and Python 3.7 or higher](https://www.anaconda.com/products/individual).
+[Download/Install Anaconda (comes packaged with Spyder, the code editor (IDE) that we'll be using) and Python 3.7 or higher](https://www.anaconda.com/products/individual).
 Further instructions are in [Lab 00](Lab%2000).
-There is also [a video](https://www.youtube.com/watch?v=_CqtctVJZnk&feature=youtu.be) if Lab 00 isn't working out for you.
+There is also [a video](https://www.youtube.com/watch?v=_CqtctVJZnk&feature=youtu.be) if you'd prefer a verbal format.

 You are permitted to install other code editors if you so choose, though bear in mind that the TAs and professors may not be familiar with how some of them work, you'll be on your own if you need help with it.
-I (Braedyn) almost exclusively work with [Visual Studio Code](https://code.visualstudio.com/), though I am familiar with Spyder.
+I (Braedyn) work with [Visual Studio Code](https://code.visualstudio.com/), though I am familiar with Spyder.

 Other popular code editors:
 - [Atom](https://atom.io/)